tanjirantu/mcp-mongodb/README.md

 # MongoDB

 A Model Context Protocol server that provides read access to MongoDB databases.
-This server enables LLMs to interact with MongoDB collections and execute reqd queries.
+This server enables LLMs to interact with MongoDB collections and execute read queries.

 ## Components